Welcome

 Meeting of the Parish Council

-Next meeting of the Parish Council: Monday 24th November, 2025 at 7:30 pm at Heathlands Community Centre.
+Next meeting of the Parish Council: Annual Parish Meeting, Annual Parish Council Meeting followed by Parish Council Meeting Monday 18th May, 2026 at 7:30 pm at Heathlands Community Centre.

 Annual Governance and Accountability Return – Certificate of Exemption 2024/25